Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Introduction

 \section{Introduction}

-The linear least-squares problem, also called \emph{random-design linear regression} or \emph{linear aggregation}, is a standard problem in Statistics and Learning Theory.
+Linear least-squares regression, also called {random-design linear regression} or {linear aggregation}, is one of the basic statistical prediction problems.
 Specifically, given a random pair $(X, Y)$ where $X$ is a covariate vector in $\R^d$ and $Y$ is a scalar response, the aim is to predict $Y$ using a linear function $\langle \beta, X\rangle = \beta^\top X$ (with $\beta \in \R^d$) of $X$ as well as possible, in a sense measured by the prediction risk with squared error $R (\beta) = \E [ (Y - \langle \beta, X\rangle)^2 ]$.
 The best prediction is achieved by the population risk minimizer $\beta^*$, which equals:

 where $\Sigma := \E [X X^\top]$, assuming that both $\Sigma$ and $\E [YX]$ are well-defined and that $\Sigma$ is invertible.
 In the statistical setting considered here, the joint distribution $P$ of the pair $(X,Y)$ is unknown.
 The goal is then, given a sample $(X_1, Y_1), \dots, (X_n, Y_n)$ of $n$ \iid realizations of $P$, to find a predictor (also called \emph{estimator}) $\wh \beta_n$ with small \emph{excess risk}